sonic-net/SONiC/doc/TACACSPLUS_PASSKEY_ENCRYPTION.md

            +---------+                                                     +----------------+
 ```
 This decryption step is crucial because the login or SSH daemon references the PAM config file to verify the TACACS secret / passkey.
 If it remains encrypted, the SSH daemon will be unable to recognize the passkey, leading to login failures.
 The depicted block diagram clearly showcases the enhanced capabilities of the existing submodules.

+### Approach 1:
+1. A runtime flag (via config_db) for Enable / disable feature: "key_encrypt"
+2. Use admin password from shadow file to encrypt the TACACS passkey
+3. Use the same password to decrypt the TACACS paskey

+### Approach 2:
+1. A runtime flag (via config_db) for Enable / disable feature: "key_encrypt"
+2. CLI will ask for a encryption password while configuring the TACACS passkey and at the backend it will be stored at /etc/encrypt_pass file
+3. Same file will be read while decrypting the passkey at hostcfgd

 ### Implementation details
 The implementation stands on four key pillars.
 1. OPENSSL toolkit is used for encryption / decryption.